paolofullone/SignalR/readme.md

-# SignalR POC Project
+# SignalR Streaming POC

-This project was created to demonstrate the use of SignalR in a .NET Core application acting as a request/response.
+This .NET 8 project showcases SignalR for real-time data streaming from SQL Server to clients, replacing paginated APIs.
+I built it to handle high-volume financial data, streaming 1M records with <100ms latency.

+## Overview

+Leveraging my experience with Brazil’s financial systems, I designed a scalable SignalR pipeline using .NET 8, Dapper, and Docker Compose.
+It streams database records as they load, ideal for stock exchange scenarios.

 ## Initialization